 September 1, 2011, JEAN EDWARD SMITH

 Jean Edward Smith is the author of John Marshall: Definer of a Nation, and 14 other books.
 His biography of Ulysses S. Grant was one of three finalists for the Pulitzer Prize and his biography of Franklin D. Roosevelt won the prestigious Francis Parkman Prize in 2008.
 He received his A.B. magna cum laude from Princeton University and his Ph.D. from Columbia University.
-He holds an honorary doctorate of Humane Letters from Marshall University, where he was the John Marshall Professor of Political Science for 12 years and, after his retirement from that position, the John Marshall Professor of Political Science Emeritus until his passing on September 1, 2019.
+Professor Smith was awarded an honorary doctorate of Humane Letters from Marshall University, where he was the John Marshall Professor of Political Science for 12 years and, after his retirement from that position, the John Marshall Professor of Political Science Emeritus until his passing on September 1, 2019.
 He served for more than 30 years on the faculty of the University of Toronto and, at various times, was visiting faculty at Columbia, Princeton and Georgetown.